 The purpose of bonuses and cash incentives

-The desire to incorporate bonus and incentive plans into reward packages has been partly driven in part by the influence of the ‘new pay’ philosophy.
-This advocates that ‘guaranteed’ basic pay should comprise a smaller element of the overall reward package, with a shift towards strategic reward linking employee performance and pay to the wider business strategy.
+The desire to incorporate bonus and incentive plans into reward packages has been driven in part by the ‘new pay’ philosophy.
+This advocates that ‘guaranteed’ remuneration (basic pay and benefits) should comprise a smaller proportion of the overall reward package, with a shift towards strategic reward linking employee performance and pay to the wider business strategy.

 There's also been a move in certain sectors towards market-based pay, whereby an employee might only receive a pay rise if the market rate for the role had increased: in this scenario, individual contribution could be recognised via a bonus instead of a pay rise.

-For the employer, the advantages of bonuses/cash incentives over consolidated salary increases include:
+For the employee, the main benefits of bonuses/cash incentives over consolidated salary increases are:

-- greater control over their own level of remuneration
+- Greater control over their level of remuneration.

-- non-consolidated payments must be re-earned and may not count towards pensionable pay
+- Non-consolidated payments must be re-earned and may not count towards overtime pay.

 Types and coverage of bonuses and cash incentives

-The payment of bonuses and cash incentives is generally linked either to the quality and/or quantity of work, on an individual or collective basis, or to some measure of company performance such as profit levels (or both).
+Payment of bonuses and cash incentives is generally linked to the quality and/or quantity of work on an individual or collective basis, or to some measure of company performance such as profit levels (or both).

 Schemes may be broadly divided into the following categories although definitions vary, may overlap or be linked.

-Individual-based - payment of the bonus/incentive is calculated by some measure of individual performance, hence there should be a considerable incentivisation effect.
-Sales commission could be included within this category (although this may be regarded as a distinct form of remuneration in its own right).
+Individual-based - Payment of the bonus/incentive is calculated by some measure of individual performance, hence there should be a considerable incentivisation effect.
+Sales commission could be included within this category (although this may be seen as a distinct form of remuneration in its own right).

-Gainsharing - the idea that employees should be able to share in financial gains achieved through improved performance (particularly enhanced productivity).
+Gainsharing - Employees share in financial gains achieved through improved performance (particularly enhanced productivity).

-Combination - based on two or more of the above schemes.
+Combination - Two or more of the above schemes.

-According to our 2019 Reward management survey, many employers operate some form of cash-based bonus or incentive plans.
+Our 2019 Reward management survey found that may employers use some form of cash-based bonus or incentive plan.
 However, such schemes are far more common in private sector than in the public or voluntary sectors.
 The most popular arrangements include individually based plans (for example, personal performance or commission), plans driven by business results (such as profit) and combination schemes.

 Payment levels and inappropriate behaviour